twitter-archive/unishark/README.md

 * The customized templates must also be <a href="http://jinja.pocoo.org/docs/dev/templates">Jinja2</a> templates
 * Once you decide to use your own templates, you have to specify all of the 'teamplates_path' and '*_template' arguments.
 If one of them is None or empty, the reporters will still use the default templates carried with unishark.

 If the above customization cannot satisfy you, you could write your own reporter class extending <code>unishark.Reporter</code> abstract class.
-Either passing the reporter instance to <code>unishark.BufferedTestRunner</code> or configuring the initiating in the test config will make unishark run your reporter.
+Either passing the reporter instance to <code>unishark.BufferedTestRunner</code> or configuring the constructor in the test config will make unishark run your reporter.

 <a name="Implement_TestProgram"></a>
 ### Implement TestProgram